 5 Lifts, 45 Trails

-Bretton Woods has grown significantly during the past few years to become NH’s largest ski resort, including 4 high speed quad lifts and expanded glades.
+Bretton Woods has grown significantly during the past few years to become NH’s largest ski resort, including 4 high speed quad lifts and expanded glades, and a new gondola and summit lodge for 2019.
 Bretton Woods is popular with those looking for well-manicured cruising, pleasant glade skiing and exceptional views of Mount Washington.
 An indoor and outdoor climbing wall and guided backcountry tours provide some challenge and excitement for thriller seekers.
 The resort also offers the state’s finest Nordic facilities, and elegant lodging at the century old Mount Washington Hotel with a Presidential Spa.

 Route 302, Bretton Woods